Get the Amiigo apps here:

 07/06/13 – Updates on the Amiigo Fitness Bracelet Tracker

 - The device will wirelessly charge.
-As of right now the device will take up to 9 hrs to fully charge.
+As of now the device will take up to 9 hour to fully charge.

 - Sleep tracking will be included at launch